ankaAR/bestiario5e/_creatures/minotaur.md

 armor_class: "14 (armadura natural)"
 ---

-***Charge.*** If the minotaur moves at least 10 ft. straight toward a target and then hits it with a gore attack on the same turn, the target takes an extra 9 (2d8) piercing damage.
+***Charge.*** If the minotaur moves at least 10 ft. straight toward a target and then hits it with a gore attack on the same turn, the target takes an extra 9 (2d8) puntos de daño perforante.
 If the target is a creature, it must succeed on a DC 14 Strength saving throw or be pushed up to 10 ft. away and knocked prone.

 ***Labyrinthine Recall.*** The minotaur can perfectly recall any path it has traveled.